-Join Tim Grey for an in-depth discussion in this video The essentials of Color Balance, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video The essentials of Color Balance, part of Photoshop: Mastering Color Correction (2012).

 If you've spent any time at all working with Photoshop or other image editing …applications, you're surely familiar with the Color Balance adjustment. …This is generally regarded as the most basic Color Adjustment tool, and yet the …Color Balance Adjustment actually contains some hidden features that you …might not be familiar with.
 Let's start off by taking a look at the …basics of working with Color Balance with your images. …I'll start of by adding an adjustment layer. …I'll click on the Add Adjustment Layer button, the half black half white circle …icon at the bottom of Layers panel.
 And then I'll choose Color Balance from …the popup menu that appears.
 That will add a Color Balance adjustment …layer, and it will also present the Color Balance controls on the Properties panel.…